Hilary0405/holbertonschool-low_level_programming/variables_if_else_while/README.md

 ## 5.Numbers
 This program that prints all single digit numbers of base 10 starting from 0,followed by a new line.

+## 6. Numberz
+This program prints all single digit numbers to bse 10 followed by a new line, using putchart twice only